Press Contact

 • Importantly, the ZMR does not account for what it takes to sell a home.
 For example, securing a sale might still feel difficult in a significantly overperforming market, but if incentives offered result in a sale, we count the sale.

-National quick move-ins (QMIs) totaled 26,533, down 5.9% compared to last year and 7.3% lower month-over-month.
-Total QMIs are 41.7% above 2019 levels.
+National quick move-ins (QMIs) totaled 32,700, up 11.4% compared to last year but 2.3% lower month-over-month.
+Total QMIs are 51.1% above 2019 levels.
 QMIs are homes that can likely be occupied within 90 days.

 For many consumers, QMIs provide a great option given the lack of resale supply.
 As a result, some builders have pivoted to a more spec-heavy strategy to help capture today’s buyers.
+In some markets, however, resale inventory is rising and QMIs have become less desirable than earlier this year.

-• On a metro basis, 28% of Zonda’s select markets increased QMI count year-over-year.
-The markets that grew the most year-over-year were Riverside/San Bernardino (+36.8%), Cincinnati (+32.5%), and Dallas (+24.6%).
+• On a metro basis, 68% of Zonda’s select markets increased QMI count year-over-year.

-• Jacksonville, Sacramento, and San Antonio have seen the most growth in QMIs compared to the same time in 2019, up 192.4%, 157.0%, and 144.2%, respectively.
+• Jacksonville, Las Vegas, and Cincinnati have seen the most growth in QMIs compared to the same time in 2019, up 226.4%, 202.6%, and 182.2%, respectively.

 Are you interested in seeing past National Housing Market Update and Pending Sales Index reports?
 Access our report library to learn more.